alejandrovazquez-alonso/mimic-aki-mortality-prediction/README.md

 ## Author's note on AI assistance

-This pipeline was developed with the assistance of generative AI (Claude, Anthropic) for code optimization, conceptual explanation of methodological decisions, and clinical interpretation validation.
+This pipeline was developed with the assistance of generative AI for code optimization, conceptual explanation of methodological decisions, and clinical interpretation validation.
 All final methodological design decisions and clinical interpretation were reviewed and validated by the author, drawing on 9+ years of clinical experience as a